 For some events, like a small daytime market or school fete, it may be possible for only the individual suppliers to be licensed.

-In this scenario individual suppliers should apply for a temporary limited licence that allows for point of sale supply and there is no need for the event organiser to have a liquor licence.
+In this scenario individual suppliers should apply for a temporary limited licence that allows for point of sale supply, which means there is no need for the event organiser to have a liquor licence.
 Individual suppliers will be responsible for ensuring that liquor is supplied in a responsible manner and a red line plan is not required.

-It should be noted that this scenario can only apply if the event occurs in a space where the consumption of liquor is already permitted.
+It should be noted that this scenario can only apply if the event occurs in a space where the consumption of liquor is not banned. e.g local laws do not prevent consumption of liquor.

 If you are unsure which licence you need for your event, phone 1300 182 457 or email email@example.com

-For information about the application fees associated with temporary limited licences can be found in the Liquor licence fee fact sheet.
+For information about the application fees associated with temporary limited licences, see: Liquor licence fee fact sheet.

 Transcript for Temporary licences for limited events video.